nobody246/fastTalk/README.md

 Use this however you want (if anyone would even want to..), I'm not responsible for anything.

-Press tab for usage info.
+Press tab for usage info, escape to exit.